Telefonica/cerdito/README.md

 ```

 By default _cerdito_ does not show anything when it is running, if you want
-to see what it is doing you can launch it with `RUST_LOG=info` environment
+to see what it is doing you can launch it with `CERDITO_LOGLEVEL=info`
-variable or with `-v` option.
+environment variable or with `-v` option.

 _cerdito_ supports the following environment variables.